 Evangelical literature is given ‘alongside’ the boxes and in the UK this is often unbeknown to the donors or even to the organisers of collections at individual places of work or education.
 Local newspapers in particular seem to applaud local involvement in the scheme and uncritically promote Operation Christmas Child every year, despite widely available criticisms.
 See below for more detail on the criticisms levelled at the Operation Christmas Child shoebox scheme.

-Having taken advice from aid-based development charities, the BHA thinks that shoebox schemes are a bad way to give aid.
+Having taken advice from aid-based development charities, Humanists UK thinks that shoebox schemes are a bad way to give aid.
 However well-meaning supporters of such schemes may be, the schemes are not good value for money, they waste resources, don’t meet local needs or help solve local problems, and don’t support the local economy.

-Nonetheless, if your school insists on using such a scheme, the BHA recommends that concerned individuals draw attention to the evangelical nature of this appeal (which is not always evident and which people of other religions and none may prefer not to support) and suggest positive alternatives to their colleagues, teachers or bosses.
+Nonetheless, if your school insists on using such a scheme, Humanists UK recommends that concerned individuals draw attention to the evangelical nature of this appeal (which is not always evident and which people of other religions and none may prefer not to support) and suggest positive alternatives to their colleagues, teachers or bosses.

 Plan UK runs a range of projects to assist some of the world’s poorest children.